MENTORING

 In a Nutshell

-At several of our locations across the United States, we have physical spaces where youth can visit to rest, enjoy a hot meal, access healthcare, meet with volunteer counselors, and get assistance with housing, school, and citizenship applications.
-Some of these sites also offer shower and laundry facilities.
+We provide a place where Youth can visit and rest, enjoy a hot meal, meet volunteer counselors, and get assistance with housing, schools, and citizenship applications.

 Our mentoring program aims to prevent teen pregnancy and gang involvement, boost high school graduation rates, and cultivate a passion for learning.
 Mentors offer stability, friendship, and support by creating effective study plans, providing tutoring, and addressing challenges related to unstable housing.